the-csm-builder/get-twitter-data/README.md

 ## Setup ##
 * Install VSCode ( I use a mac). https://code.visualstudio.com/
+* Download python (if needed)
 * Download the Notebook from github in VSCode.
 Or run git clone commmand to download and install on computer
 * Install libary (twarc) using pip command, preferred installer program for python language.
-Run pip from terminal in VSCode
+Run pip from terminal in VSCode. e.g pip3 install twarc
 * Ensure the data-output folder is setup, the query csv results will get stored in this folder